LeviLucena/LeviLucena/README.md

  >
 > 🏆 225 Contributions in the Year 2025
  >
-> 🚫 Not Opted to Hire
+> ✅ Open to Job Opportunities
  >
 > 📜 49 Public Repositories
  >